expresspigeon/blog/src/content/kb/editor/adding-buttons.md

-# Adding buttons
+# Adding Buttons

 There are two ways to add buttons:

 * Adding a button as a content block
 * Embedding a button into a Text block

-## Button as a content block
+## Button as a Content Block

 ![](images/Selection_452.png)

-When you set content type as Button, the "Create button" window will open.
+When you set the content type as Button, the "Create button" window will open.
 You can label your button here and set a link as a Call-To-Action.

 As an alternative, you can select one of the pre-defined links: